 Jesuit Online Bibliography

 The Jesuit Online Bibliography provides bibliographical records for scholarship (books, chapters, articles, reviews, dissertations, and others materials) in the field of Jesuit Studies.
-The bibliography is a collaborative resource between Jesuit research centers and archives as well as scholars in the field of Jesuit Studies.
-The Archivum Romanum Societatis Iesu, The Jesuitica Project at KU Leuven, and the Institute for Advanced Jesuit Studies at Boston College serve as the founding institutions.
-To learn more, please contact firstname.lastname@example.org.
+The project is collaborative effort among Jesuit research centers and archives as well as scholars in the field of Jesuit Studies.

 Jesuit Online Library